-Tips & Hints - what to bring to hospital
+Hints and tips: What to bring to hospital

-- Nightdresses or pyjamas, dressing gown, slippers, soft towel. - Comfortable loose clothes like tops, pyjamas or tracksuit bottoms. - A soft toothbrush and toiletries check with your nurses about using any creams and lotions. - Personal items like photos of your family, friends or pets, or a child's drawing. - Personal items to occupy your time card games, books, magazines, tablet, etc. - Mobile phone and charger these can be used on the ward. - Ask your nurses what else you can bring in.
+- Nightdresses or pyjamas, dressing gown, slippers, soft towel. - Comfortable loose clothes like tops, pyjamas or tracksuit bottoms. - A soft toothbrush and toiletries check with your nurses about using any creams and lotions. - Personal items like photos of your family, friends or pets, or a child's drawing. - Things to occupy your time such as card games, books, magazines, a tablet. - Mobile phone and charger these can be used on the ward.

+Ask your nurses what else you can bring in.
 It's best to leave valuables at home.